godotengine/godot-mono-builds/README.md

 - OSXCROSS is supported expect for building the Mono cross-compilers.
 - Building on Windows is not supported.
 It's possible to use Cygwin or WSL (Windows Subsystem for Linux) but this hasn't been tested.

+## Compiling Godot for Desktop with this Runtime

+In order to compile mono into Godot for deskop you will need to first build for desktop (see 'Desktop' below), and then Base Class Libraries (see 'Base Class library' below).

+Then run the 'copy_bcl' action of the same desktop script you ran configure and make on, specifying the same target platforms you used before.
+This will copy the bcl runtime into the runtime directories that the subsequent Godot build (using `copy_mono_root=yes`) expects to find them in. e.g.
+`./linux.py copy_bcl --target=x86 --target=x86_64`

+Then you'll need to compile Godot using `copy_mono_root=yes` and `mono_static=yes` e.g.
+`scons -j6 target=release_debug tools=yes module_mono_enabled=yes copy_mono_root=yes mono_static=yes mono_prefix="$HOME/mono-installs/desktop-linux-x86_64-release"`

 ## Desktop

 ```bash